 Adaptation Displacement: Not only do many people not know the show was based on a comic, or even that Sabrina is from the same comic family as Archie, many elements and characters from the show were used in later versions of the comics (such as Salem originally being human.)
 There was also a 70s Saturday morning cartoon (Sabrina and The Groovie Goolies) and a TV-movie before the show that no one remembers.

-Anvilicious: Many of the magical illnesses or other Plot Coupons in the TV series were based around really lame Aesops.
+Anvilicious: Many of the magical illnesses or other Plot Coupons in the TV series were based around obvious Aesops.
 (Too vain, turn your boyfriend into wolf-boy.
 Try to use magic to get your rival out of your hair, nope, now you're tied to her.)
 Lampshaded by Sabrina.
 (See Freudian Excuse on the main page.)

 Fridge Brilliance: Donald Faison played the exact same character when he appeared in Magic Joel (season 1) and Rumour Mill (Season 2); that's why he wanted to become a magician's assistant when he appeared in the mortal realm in Magic Joel.
 Likewise, Lindsay Sloane was the same character in Sabrina and in Bring It On.
 She was so sick of being a victim that she dyed her hair and changed personality entirely when she moved.
 That or she accidentally drank a confidence/ambition potion.